reasonml/reason-react/docs/lifecycles.md

 - `willMount` is unsupported.
 Use `didMount` instead.
 - `didUpdate`, `willUpdate` and `shouldUpdate` take in a **`oldAndNewSelf` record**, of type `{oldSelf: self, newSelf: self}`.
 These two fields are the equivalent of ReactJS' `componentDidUpdate`'s `prevProps/prevState/` in conjunction with `props/state`.
 Likewise for `willUpdate` and `shouldUpdate`.

 **Note that you should return `ReasonReact.NoUpdate` whenever possible from the lifecycle events**.
 In preparation for ReactJS fiber, we'll remove the ability to return a new state from lifecycles.
-If you need to update state, simply send an action to `reducer` and handle it correspondingly: `self.reduce(() => DidMountUpdate, ())`.
+If you need to update state, simply send an action to `reducer` and handle it correspondingly: `self.send(DidMountUpdate)`.

 **Some new lifecyle methods act differently**.
 Described below.